lucy-kim/homehealth/README.md

 ### Create Stata data files from raw home health data files

 `initial_setup.sh`
-- Skip this step because they have all been run; this is just for reference to show all the raw data files that can be potentially used.
-(Not all these data were used for this project.)
+- Skip this step because they have all been run; this is just for reference to show all the raw data files that can be potentially used (Not all these data were used for this project.)
+- Code files listed here are not shared on this repository because of no need to run again

 ### Load data from other sources used for the project